 The gardens that sustained the community in the 1800s are just as vibrant and lively today.
 Spanning around six acres, the garden is divided by a creek just west of center, with a lime kiln, glasshouses, propagation houses, tool sheds, and other features.

-After leaving the four main walls and taking a long shaded walk through the forest, you come back around to the garden entrance.
+After leaving the four main walls and taking a long shaded walk through the forest, it leads back around to the garden entrance.

 Once the trolley took us back to the main entrance, we spent about an hour in the massive artisan gift shop, with a large amount of goods created by the nuns and local artists.